 The Costs of Untreated Addiction are Staggering: According to the National Institute on Drug Abuse, misuse and addiction to alcohol, nicotine, and illegal substances cost Americans upwards of half a trillion dollars a year, considering their combined medical, economic, criminal, and social impact.
 Every year, abuse of illicit drugs and alcohol contributes to the death of more than 100,000 Americans, while tobacco is linked to an estimated 440,000 deaths per year.
-Substance abuse and addiction are the costliest and most prevalent of brain maladies, surpassing Alzheimer's, depression, spinal cord injury, and other developmental disorders, according to a recent analysis in the Archives of General Psychiatry.
+SAPT Block Grant-Funded Services help people get better: